My Cart

 Mix bleach and your developer in a plastic bowl using a plastic whisk.

-Keep stirring until all the powder has been blended in and you are left with a totally smooth mix.
+Keep stirring until all the powder has been blended in and you are left with a totally smooth mix, as above.

-That is why the whole art of bleach application is all about timing.
+That is why the whole art of bleach application is about timing.

 Your aim should be to give more processing time to the parts which need to be lifted the most.